 Norway in a Nutshell

-For more on Norway in a Nutshell: How to do Norway in a Nutshell on your own.
+Read more about this full day itinerary, including what to see on the drive from Eidfjord to Flam in How to do Norway in a Nutshell on your own.

 Once the tour is over it is time to drive to Balestrand.
-To get there, you get a chance to drive the Arlandsvegen Snow Road, a high mountain road with spectacular scenery.
-Don’t miss the Stegastein Viewpoint and a drive through the world’s longest tunnel, Laerdalstunnelen, at 24.5 km long.
+On the way, and only about 30 minutes from Flam, is the Stegastein Viewpoint, a scenic lookout over Aurlandsfjord.
+From this viewpoint you can continue along the Arlandsvegen Snow Road, a high mountain road with spectacular scenery.
+Or you can back track down the mountain and take the world’s longest tunnel, Laerdalstunnelen (24.5 km or 15.2 miles).

 Drive to Geiranger